Pemain2197/A-New-Dawn/README.md

 # README
 This mod will play "A  New  Dawn: Bred of War Edition" soundtracks, a.k.a "Mechwarrior: Revisited Soundtrack" for Mindustry

+This mod will add another soundtrack in newer update
 # Soundtrack
+Current:
 1. menu.ogg: Mechwarrior
 2. launch.ogg: Nav Gamma
 3. game1.ogg: Pyre Light(Cover)